Approval, publication & presentation requirements

 The annual report must be given to the responsible Minister by:

-the 15th day of the fourth month after the end of the reporting period for the entity; or, the end of the further period granted.
+the 15th day of the fourth month after the end of the reporting period for the entity; or

 Where an accountable authority cannot meet the requirements for presenting the annual report to the Parliament an extension can be applied for.
 The Acts Interpretation Act 1901 allows for an application (this is found under subsections 34C(4) to (7) of that Act).
 An extension should only be sought if it would not be reasonably possible for the report to be prepared within the specified timeframes.